Msfv3n0m/MinHook-PassGrab/README.md

 ## Code structure

-- **MinHookClient** console win app that loads MinHoookDll, and attempts to change the `ao` user's password to a hardcoded value
+- **MinHookClient** console win app that loads MinHookDll, and attempts to change the `ao` user's password to a hardcoded value
 - **MinHoookDll** dll that hooks NetUserSetInfo on DLL_PROCESS_ATTACH such that when the function is called, it creates a message box with the password in addition to changing the user's password

 ![](https://github.com/Msfv3n0m/MinHook-PassGrab/blob/main/ur_password.PNG)